Connect with us

 While he’s unlikely to be a starter in Qatar, he will most certainly be on the plane.

-Joe Allen ( City)
+Joe Allen (Swansea City)

-Arguably the most famous name on this list, former Liverpool ace Joe Allen has earned 72 caps for Wales' national team.
+Arguably the most famous name on this list, former ace Joe Allen has earned 72 caps for Wales’ national team.

 Despite missing out on his country’s Nations League fixtures in September due to injury, he should recover in time to play in Qatar.